michaelnisi/troubled/data/posts/2019/mutex.md

 {
-  "title": "Mutual exclusion",
-  "description": "Practical concurrency control with Swift.", "template": "article.pug",
+  "title": "Oh, We Met Through a Mutual Friend ", "description": "Access control to shared mutable state with Swift.", "template": "article.pug",
-  "date": "2019-06-05",
+  "date": "2019-06-11",
   "path": "2019/06"
 }

 Threads enable execution of multiple code paths concurrently.
-A lock or mutex is a construct that guards access to a critical section in your code.
-Granting access to only one thread at a given time prevents race conditions.
-A race condition is a situation where truth becomes ambigious in your program.
-What happens if you subtract one from two twice, at the exact same time?
+With things happening at the same time, we need to control access to mutable state in our programs.
+Granting access to only one thread at a time prevents race conditions, which put your program into quantum superposition—you know, the thing with the [cat](https://en.wikipedia.org/wiki/Schrödinger%27s_cat).
+What happens if you and your date at dinner reach for the same piece of bread at the exact same time? 🍞

-[Foundation](https://developer.apple.com/documentation/foundation) provides [Thread](https://developer.apple.com/documentation/foundation/thread) and [Runloop](https://developer.apple.com/documentation/foundation/runloop) APIs, but we have better tools for mutual exlcusion control.

-Mike Ash has a list of available mutex [APIs](https://www.mikeash.com/pyblog/friday-qa-2017-10-27-locks-thread-safety-and-swift-2017-edition.html).
-Here are the mutex constructs we use in iOS apps.
+As introduction you should read what [Mike Ash](https://www.mikeash.com/pyblog/) has to say in [Locks, Thread Safety, and Swift: 2017 Edition](https://www.mikeash.com/pyblog/friday-qa-2017-10-27-locks-thread-safety-and-swift-2017-edition.html).
+Here’s a [Gist](https://gist.github.com/steipete/36350a8a60693d440954b95ea6cbbafc) by [@steipete](https://twitter.com/steipete) with performance tests of all locking options.
+I want to talk about two constructs I use with Swift on iOS to control access to mutable state from different threads: NSLock and DispatchQueue.

 #### NSLock